abhilash-u/tourism-project-mlops/README.md

 # MLOps
-MLOps pipeline for a travel company's product purchase model
+MLOps pipeline for a travel company's product purchase model.